Charge Density

 Here code examples for charge and spin densities are given..

-The ‘read_ECHG’ method
+The ‘read_ECHG’ and ‘read_ECH3’ methods

-This method is defined in the crystal_io.Properties_output
+Methods are defined in the crystal_io.Properties_output

 class, which read formatted output files generated by CRYSTAL and return to the electronics.ChargeDensity

-class.
-It requires the Crgra2006 (fort.25) file.
+It requires the Crgra2006 (fort.25) file (2D) or Gaussian CUBE file (3D).

 The standard screen output is required to identify the indices of corresponding 2D data maps.
 Otherwise the code only reads the first 2D data map.